 On the other hand, a company operating in a highly competitive industry won’t be able to support such a financial mix.
 It is because the competition could result in volatile earnings and cash flows.
-And, this, in turn, could result in the company missing its debt obligations.
-The way out for such a company is to move towards a structure that has more equity and less debt.
+And this, in turn, could result in the company missing its debt obligations.
+The way out for such a company is to move towards a structure with more equity and less debt.

-The role of CFO (chief financial officer) is vital for such a company as he or she needs to decide on the optimum financial structure for the company.
-A CFO generally uses trend and ratio analysis to evaluate and analyze the financial structure of a company.
+The role of the CFO (Chief Financial Officer) is vital for such a company as they need to decide on the optimum financial structure for the company.
+A CFO generally uses trend and ratio analysis to evaluate and analyze a company’s financial structure.

 How to Optimize?